-Elliot S. Schlissel, Esq. is the managing partner of Schlissel DeCorpo LLP.
-The firm has been representing homeowners throughout the Metropolitan New York area regarding foreclosure matters for more than 45 years.
-He can be reached at 800-344-6431 or e-mailed at Elliot@sdnylaw.com.
+Elliot S. Schlissel, Esq. is a foreclosure lawyer.
+He has been representing homeowners in foreclosure defense cases for more than 45 years.
+He can be reached at 800-344-6431 or e-mailed at: Elliot@sdnylaw.com for a free consultation.

 In a case before Justice Robert Muller sitting in Clinton County, Beneficial Finance Service provided a mortgage loan to Carpenter.
 Carpenter defaulted in making payments to Beneficial Finance Service.
 Caliber Home Loans, acting under a Power of Attorney for Beneficial Finance Service, started a foreclosure lawsuit against Carpenter.
 Carpenter claimed defenses to the lawsuit including a